Autodesk/maya-usd/doc/build.md

 - --maya-location   ---> Directory where Maya is installed.
 - --pxrusd-location ---> Directory where Pixar USD Core is installed.
 - --devkit-location ---> Directory where Maya Devkit is installed.
-- install_location  ---> Directory where project will be installed
+- workspace_location  ---> Directory where the project use as a workspace to build and install plugin/libraries.

 When building Pixar USD Core, you need to pass ```--no-maya``` to ensure that ```third_party/maya``` plugin doesn't get built.